Saving the North Atlantic right whale - North AmericaDon't fail our whale

 The North Atlantic right whale has been listed as critically endangered since 2020 and is one of the world’s most endangered marine mammals.
 Critically endangered is the last stage before becoming extinct in the wild followed by extinction.
 Since no right whales are kept in captivity, the North Atlantic right whale is on the brink of extinction.

-Callosities are white patches of rough skin that are colonised by whale lice (cyamids).
+Callosities are white patches of rough skin that are colonized by whale lice (cyamids).
 Because they form unique patterns, callosities are used to identify and name whales, like a fingerprint.
 Identifying individual whales is vital for tracking the health of both the individuals and the entire population.